mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

  ---
   - make it easier to create default envelopes (e.g. have a shortcut for midi ON, OFF and control) plus exit: true

  ---

   - allow for command-line defaults in a properties(?) file or something

  ---

+  - error reporting: report on non-wavegen comps that don't have input?
+  - report on unknown properties given?

+ ---

+  - distortion - use (2 * atan(y))/pi
+     x > 0 (the slope is 1/(1+x^2), so it will be 1 at 0)
+     y will be asymptotic to 1.

+ ---